 In the fictional comic book Tales of the Black Freighter, a story within a story from Watchmen, the protagonist mistakenly bludgeons his wife almost to death while attempting to save her and his family from undead pirates.
 The pirates only want him though, and the story ends ambiguously with the protagonist either being killed by the pirates or becoming one.
 His last words are "I was a horror; amongst horrors must I dwell".

 In The Smurfs story "The Black Smurfs" (and its Animated Adaptationcounterpart "The Purple Smurfs"), Papa Smurf is the only Smurf left in the village after the Black Smurf disease had turned all of his little Smurfs into Black Smurfs (the Smurf analog to zombies).
 When Papa Smurf rushes to his laboratory to get more tuberose pollen, a Black Smurf disguised as a blue Smurf bites Papa Smurf in the tail and infects him, causing him to turn black as well.
-The Smurfs are saved completely by accident; he knocks the vat of pollen over, and it spreads over the village, curing them.
+The Smurfs are saved completely by accident; the fire in the laboratory causes a volatile potion to explode, which then causes the pollen to spread over the entire village, curing them.

 Zombies has multiple cases of Decoy Protagonist syndrome.
 But finally, Princess Peach and Sonic seem to be the Big Damn Heroes of the story until they both succumb to their infections and devour their allies viciously.